INFOBOXGenre(s): Electronic, Jazz/Improvised Music

 The way out, towards the audience, was first pursued when the band was sure about a homogeneous and coherent form and content.
 That is why it took until Spring 2010 for their first album to appear.
 On the occasion of the debut album, the tour schedule led the trio to the most famous clubs on the continent.
 Their performances at the Berlin Berghain, the London Fabric and their trip to Barcelona for the major music festival Sónar speak for themselves.
 The overall quality of the band especially unfolds in the live situation.
 The analog approach with guitar, bass and drums can safely be described as creative purity.
 All sounds of minimal techno, including well-dosed dub sprinklers, droning from the speakers are exclusively generated live.

-On October 26, 2018 Elektro Guzzi released their latest album “Polybrass” (Denovali Records).
-As the title suggests, Elektro Guzzi have extended their sound for “Polybrass” with a number of brass players.
+On October 26, 2018 Elektro Guzzi released their album “Polybrass” (Denovali Records).
+As the title suggests, Elektro Guzzi extended their sound for “Polybrass” with a number of brass players.
 Three accomplished musicians have joined them: trombonists Hilary Jeffery, Daniel Riegler and Martin Ptak.
+In June 2021, they released their latest album “TRIP” and with it, a “turning point” in their 15-year journey.
+The “magic of the live set” has been captured on record, and the result is powerfully dance-worthy.